-- Administration of chemotherapy for the treatment of cancer - Administration and supply of the following medications - Chemotherapy agents for the treatment of cancer - Non-chemotherapy drugs administered for the side effects that may occur during the administration of a chemotherapy agent.
-Claims must be submitted with the cancer-related diagnosis - Baclofen - Lupron - RhoGAM - Tysabri - Reference (outside) laboratory services, see Topic 225.1.3 - Laboratory services performed on-site, technical component only, ordered by a practitioner.
-Professional component must be billed under the name and NPI of the rendering practitioner, unless the practitioner's salary is included in the hospital cost report - Radiology services that are not included on the APL listing, may be billed for the technical component only as ordered by a practitioner - Durable Medical Equipment and Supplies - Speech, Physical, and Occupational Therapy - Audiology services - OB Triage (CPT 99211 with TH Modifier).
-Note: hospitals may not submit charges for any other Evaluation and Management service under the hospital fee-for-service provider number - Electrocardiogram tracings, technical component only code - Telemedicine originating site only
+- Administration of chemotherapy for the treatment of cancer. - Administration and supply of the following medications: - Chemotherapy agents for the treatment of cancer. - Non-chemotherapy drugs administered for conditions that result from the administration of chemotherapy and submitted with the cancer-related diagnosis. - Baclofen - Lupron - RhoGAM - Tysabri - Reference (outside) laboratory services, see Topic 225.1.3. - Laboratory services performed on-site, technical component only, ordered by a practitioner. - Radiology services, technical component only, ordered by a practitioner. - Durable Medical Equipment and Supplies. - Speech, Physical, and Occupational Therapy. - Audiology services. - OB Triage (CPT 99211 with TH Modifier).
+Note: hospitals may not submit charges for any other Evaluation and Management service under the hospital fee-for-service provider number. - Long Acting Reversible Contraception (LARC). - Electrocardiogram tracings, technical component only code.